 In 1750, the castle tower was destroyed by fire by lightning stoke.

 In 1862, when the end of feudal period came around, a palace "Ninomaru-goten" was rebuilt for the staying of Tokugawa Ieshige, the 14th Shogun.

 Under the new Meiji Gobernment, the palace became a villa of Emperor's family in 1885.

 In 1915, when Emperor Taisho ascended the throne, the palace was used as one of its ceremonies.

-And this castle site was opened to the public in 1939.
+At last, this castle site was opened to the public in 1939.

-Now the formal name is "Former Villa, Nijo-jo".
+Now the formal name is Former Villa, Nijo-jo.

-Honmaru-goten is a palace that the residence of Katsura-no-miya, one of the branches ofthe Imperial Family, was removed and rebuilt here in 1894.
-It is not opened now.
+Honmaru-goten is a palace that the residence of Katsura-no-miya, one of the branches of the Imperial Family, was removed and rebuilt here in 1894.

 Both palaces have Japanese gardens.